Edward Gardner

 Principal Conductor

-Edward Gardner has been Principal Conductor of the London Philharmonic Orchestra since September 2021.
+Edward Gardner has been Principal Conductor of the London Philharmonic Orchestra since September 2021, recently extending his contract until at least 2028.

-In spring 2024 Ed and the LPO were the subject of a behind-the-scenes TV documentary series on Sky Arts: ‘Backstage with the London Philharmonic Orchestra’.
+In spring 2024 Ed and the LPO were the subject of a behind-the-scenes TV documentary series on Sky Arts: ‘Backstage with the London Philharmonic Orchestra’, which has been nominated for a 2025 BAFTA Award and is still available to watch on Now TV.

 Supporting young talent